-The pandemic has disrupted the regional labour market massively.
-It is shifting from one of almost full employment to one of rising levels of unemployment.
-The extent of this, at the time of writing, is utterly uncertain.
+The pandemic has disrupted the regional labour market significantly.
+It is shifting from one of almost full employment to one of rising levels of unemployment, particularly among the young.
+The extent of this disruption, at the time of writing, is uncertain.